drivs/hellolinux/guide.md

   ls *.pdf
 ```

 This regular expression will expand to *any* files ending in .pdf.
+In this
+case, it's the files 'whatever.pdf' and 'foobar.pdf'

 Listing all .tex and .fsx